tigerfarm/tfpfrontline/README.md

 ````
 Once running, can use the following cURL commands to test the application.

-Sample Frontline requests.
+Folloing are sample Frontline requests.
-Note, "abCDe1fg2hiJKlmnoP3quSTuvwx=" is test signature that will allow be true.
-It matches the value in webserver.js.
+Note, the value of the environment value FRONTLINE_TWILIO_SIGNATURE,
+can be used as a test validation signature.
+When used in the header of an POST HTTP request, the request will be allowed.
 ````
+export FRONTLINE_TWILIO_SIGNATURE=abCDe1fg2hiJKlmnoP3quSTuvwx=

 curl -X POST 'http://localhost:8080/frontline' \
   --header 'Content-Type: application/x-www-form-urlencoded' \
   --header 'x-twilio-signature: abCDe1fg2hiJKlmnoP3quSTuvwx=' \
   --data-urlencode "Location=GetCustomersList" \
-  --data-urlencode "Worker=coleague@twilio.com"
+  --data-urlencode "Worker=dave@example.com"

 curl -X POST 'http://localhost:8080/frontline' \
   --header 'Content-Type: application/x-www-form-urlencoded' \
   --header 'x-twilio-signature: abCDe1fg2hiJKlmnoP3quSTuvwx=' \
   --data-urlencode "Location=GetCustomerDetailsByCustomerId" \
-  --data-urlencode "CustomerId=3"
+  --data-urlencode "CustomerId=2"

 curl -X POST 'http://localhost:8080/frontline' \
   --header 'Content-Type: application/x-www-form-urlencoded' \